 In assessing impairment, management estimates the recoverable amount of each cash-generating asset or unit based on future cash flows and uses an interest rate to discount them.
 The uncertainty in the estimates is related to assumptions about future operating results and the determination of an appropriate discount rate.

-As at December, 2022, the Company recorded a write-off of \$574,909 of property and equipment and an impairment of \$1,321,272 on intangible assets.
+During the period ending September 30, 2023, the Company recorded a write-off of \$2,951,879 on intangible assets in net income (\$574,909 of property and equipment and an impairment of \$1,321,272 on intangible assets as at December 2022).